bjt-user/Linux/evolution.md

 Then start evolution, type in your email password and tick the box "add to keyring".\
 And it should remember it.

+BUT: evolution doesnt ask me for a password.

 ***